partmor/SDC-Behavioral-Cloning/README.md

 ## Data augmentation

 Tha data balancing from the latter step yielded a 2.5k sample dataset that is clearly insufficient to train a model that could generalize well.
-However, the following augmentation techniques altogether enable to extend the dataset by an order of magnitude:
+However, the following augmentation techniques altogether enable the extension of the dataset by an order of magnitude:
 + **Left and right cameras**: each collected sample includes images taken from 3 camera positions: left, center and right.
 During the autonomous driving stage (test) the only input will be the center camera frame.
 However, the lateral cameras can still be used for training (selecting position randomly) by applying a correction `corr_angle` to the associated steering angle.
 This increases samples by a factor of 3.
 ```python
 cameras = {